audunf/extract_text_from_video_image_data/duckdb-analysis.md

       AND parsed_seconds IS NOT NULL
       AND parsed_centiseconds IS NOT NULL
 ),
--- Step 4: Calculate differences between pairs within the same Filename/Frame Differences AS (
+-- Step 4: Calculate differences between ROI 0 and ROIs 1, 2, 3, 4 within the same Filename/Frame
+Differences AS (
     SELECT
         t1."Filename",
         t1."Frame",
-        t1."ROI ID" AS ROI1,
+        t1."ROI ID" AS ROI1, -- This will always be 0
-        t1."Recognized Text" AS Text1, -- Get Text for ROI1
+        t1."Recognized Text" AS Text1, -- Get Text for ROI 0
         t1.comparable_total_ms AS Time1_ms,
-        t2."ROI ID" AS ROI2,
+        t2."ROI ID" AS ROI2, -- This will be 1, 2, 3, or 4
-        t2."Recognized Text" AS Text2, -- Get Text for ROI2
+        t2."Recognized Text" AS Text2, -- Get Text for ROI 1/2/3/4
         t2.comparable_total_ms AS Time2_ms,
         -- Calculate the absolute difference in milliseconds abs(t1.comparable_total_ms - t2.comparable_total_ms) AS diff_total_ms
     FROM ComparableMilliseconds t1
     JOIN ComparableMilliseconds t2 ON t1."Filename" = t2."Filename" AND t1."Frame" = t2."Frame"
-    -- Compare different ROI IDs only once
+    -- Ensure t1 is always ROI 0 and t2 is one of the target ROIs (1, 2, 3, 4)
-    WHERE t1."ROI ID" < t2."ROI ID"
+    WHERE t1."ROI ID" = 0 AND t2."ROI ID" IN (1, 2, 3, 4)
+),
+-- Step 5: Get the text for ROI ID 5 for relevant Filename/Frame combinations ROI5Text AS (
+    SELECT DISTINCT -- Use DISTINCT in case ROI 5 appears multiple times for the same frame "Filename",
+        "Frame",
+        "Recognized Text" AS Text5
+    FROM ComparableMilliseconds
+    WHERE "ROI ID" = 5
 )
--- Step 5: Filter for differences > X and format the output SELECT
+-- Step 6: Filter differences >= 200ms, join with ROI 5 text, and format the output
+SELECT
     d."Filename",
     d."Frame",